-The primary method for increasing Authority is promotional activity, specifically:
+The primary method for increasing Authority is promotional activity.
+To do this:

-- Generating new incoming links to the website (link building)
+- Build new incoming links to the website

-- Generating social shares (e.g. likes, tweets) from influential people
+- Acquire social shares (e.g. likes, tweets) from influential people

-Link building is the strongest way to influence SEO rankings, so the SEO services provider you work with should have a process for earning high-quality new links online.
+Link building strongly influences SEO rankings.
+The SEO services provider you work with should have a process for earning high-quality new links online.

 - Bring your offline relationships online.
 Talk to the people you already do business with and ask for a link.
 For example, give your accountant a testimonial they can place on their website, with the testimonial linking to you.

 - Give the web something great that it doesn’t yet have.
 From new content to a tool to a cause, creating and promoting something of value to the web that people want will earn you links at scale.